 For many, buying a vacation property is an emotional decision.
 I bought my vacation property in 2007 because the Resort At Squaw Creek is where I had taken my girlfriend and now wife on our first long-distance vacation in 2001.

-When the Resort condo-converted in 2005, I felt like this was my chance to buy a fantastic memory once I saved up enough money.
+When the Resort condo-converted in 2005, I felt like that was my chance to buy a fantastic memory once I saved up enough money.
 Eventually, I wanted to bring her back to the condo and propose up in the mountains.
 I had strong emotions about buying a vacation property.

 The two bedroom, two bathroom, 1,050 sqft condo was first sold for $820,000 at the end of 2005.
 I then purchased the condo for $710,000 in 2007, which I thought was good value at the time.